surge-synthesizer/surge/README.md

 1. Change to a gcc version which doesn't mis-tag that as an error
 2. Use clang rather than gcc as detailed below
-3. Figure out how to supress that error in cmake just for gcc on pi; send us a pull request.
+3. Figure out how to suppress that error in cmake just for gcc on pi; send us a pull request.

 To build with clang